ruizhengu/A-Test-2023-Android-GUI/Android UI Testing.md

 #### Espresso

-The Android ID of this view can be found in resource file *res/layout/page_item_detail.xml*.
+The Android ID of this view can be found in the resource file *res/layout/page_item_detail.xml*.

 ```java
 onView(withId(R.id.input_text_name)).perform(typeText("Cookie"));